Jarema/httpUtil/README.md

 httpUtil
 ========

-library that helps Golang net/http and Gorilla/mux
+Utility library for http/net, gorilla/mux and any other http/net compatible libs.

+Fully compatible with http/net, no external dependencies.

 ## Documentation